sharedstreets/sharedstreets-ref-system/README.md

 SharedStreets is complementary to OSM.
 OSM does not attempt to provide stable IDs, and complex OSM ways make many application challenging to build using raw OSM data.

-SharedStreets provides a layer of abstraction on top of OSM, allowing users to work with the *topolgy* of OpenStreetMaps data without dealing with the details how OSM ways are encoded.
+SharedStreets provides a layer of abstraction on top of OSM, allowing users to work with the *topology* of OpenStreetMaps data without dealing with the details how OSM ways are encoded.

 By providing direct references to OSM way and node IDs users can always query and relate the underlying OSM data in cases where needed.

 **How does SharedStreets relate to OSMLR v1.0?**

 OSMLR v1.0 was developed by Mapzen to support OpenTraffic, under contract from the World Bank.
-SharedStreets is effectively OSMLR v2.0, but drops the OSMLR name as it intends to support broad range of map data formats inclduing but not limited to OSM.
+SharedStreets is effectively OSMLR v2.0, but drops the OSMLR name as it intends to support broad range of map data formats including but not limited to OSM.

-SharedStreets also attempts to address two serious problems in the v1 implementation:
+SharedStreets also addresses two serious problems in the v1.0 implementation:

-**The OSMLR 1.0 implemtation splits street segments into 1km sections.** This design conflated location refencing (the identification of street segments) with linear reference (the identifcation of locations along segments).
+**The OSMLR 1.0 implementation splits street segments into 1km sections.** This design conflates location referencing (the identification of street segments) with linear reference (the identification of locations along segments).

 As segment geometries change due to improved mapping the length of segments varies -- sometimes substantially.
-For longer semgents this could create or destroy OSMLR refernces (e.g. a 10km stretch of road becoms 12km when the map is improved, resulting in two new OSMLR 1km segements).
+For longer segments this could create or destroy OSMLR references (e.g. a 10km stretch of road becomes 12km when the map is improved, resulting in two new OSMLR 1km segments).
 This undermines one the of the core ideas of OpenLR: underlying map geometries can change while  segment references remain stable.

-This problem is especially serious in devleoping countries where the quality of maps are rapidly improving.
+This problem is especially serious in developing countries where the quality of maps are rapidly improving.
 It also creates problems sharing data between users with different quality basemaps.
 Users with more precise maps will in most cases have longer map segments, resulting in new OSMLR segments that cannot be generated by users with coarser maps.

 Pre-spliting segments into 1km sections also undermines applications that describe locations along segments (e.g curbside parking regulations).
 Pre-spliting streets into 1km OSMLR chunks creates challenges for encoding features that span longer sections of road.
 Given the geometry changes may move (or even create or destroy) segment reference, precise linear referencing is not possible using OSMLR v1.0.

-SharedStreets addresses this problem by decoupling location refencing and linear reference.
+SharedStreets addresses this problem by decoupling location referencing and linear reference.
 All streets segments are mapped at intersection to intersection.
-Users with different quality maps should be able to overcome variations in geometry length by using other propereties of the reference (segment end points, bearing and "form of way").
+Users with different quality maps should be able to overcome variations in geometry length by using other properties of the reference (segment end points, bearing and "form of way").
 SharedStreets provides a separate linear referencing format to describe points or sections of the segment.

-**2) The OSMLR 1.0 implementation depends on Valhalla, an open source routing engine developed by Mapzen, to generate segment IDs.** These IDs are non-deterministic and cannot be easily generated by users without deploying the Vahalla system.
+**2) The OSMLR 1.0 implementation depends on Valhalla, an open source routing engine developed by Mapzen, to generate segment IDs.** These IDs cannot be generated without deploying the Valhalla system.
 This creates a dependency on a specific piece of software, likely reducing the uptake and portability of OSMLR spec by non-Valhalla users.

 SharedStreets addresses this by creating a deterministic, software-independent process for generating shorthand IDs.
 SharesStreets provides open source software as a reference, but the methods can be easily incorporated into other software to independently generate matching IDs.